 Note: Pinterest Analytics is only available to users who have converted their account to a Pinterest business profile.

-For my Pinterest profile, my analytics show that my audience is predominantly female (a whopping 83%!) and between the ages of 25-44.
+As an example, let’s say that my analytics show that my audience is predominantly female and between the ages of 25-44.
 This helps me identify who is consuming my content the most.
-However, the part to focus on here is the categories and interests section, which shows that 85.8% of my audience is interested in home decor and 73% is interested in DIY and crafts.
+However, the part to focus on here is the categories and interests section.
+If I primarily offer content on home decor, then I want to see stats that show the bulk of my audience is interested in home decor.

-Of course, if your business is focused on jewelry and your categories and interests analytics for your audience show that they are interested in vehicles, you probably aren’t going to want to pivot your content strategy to fit that mold, as it doesn’t align with your business’ goals or objectives.
-Keep creating and curating the content your audience wants to see but also fits with your business model and you will see success.
+Of course, if your business is focused on jewelry and your categories and interests analytics for your audience show that they are interested in vehicles, you probably aren’t going to want to pivot your content strategy to fit that mold, as it doesn’t align with your business goals or objectives.

 2. Share images that perform